myii/ubports-mirscreencast/README.md

 * `test`
 * `chore` -- appended automatically.
 * `ci` -- already in the stack of commits (not one of the main ones, anyway).

+Added another column to the table to show the ones that are documented automatically.